Chinook Salmon Research Initiative

 Adult Spawning Abundance

 Estimating the total abundance of Chinook salmon that return to the Kuskokwim River each year is a very difficult task.
-Counting all the Chinook salmon is impractical because the system is very large and remote and the pattern of Chinook salmon migration into numerous large and small tributaries along the river is complex.
+Counting all Chinook salmon is impractical because the system is very large and remote and the pattern of Chinook salmon migration into numerous large and small tributaries along the river is complex.
 Instead, total abundance must be estimated for an individual year by combining information from harvest and escapement monitoring projects in selected tributaries.

-Efforts to estimate total inriver abundance of Kuskokwim River Chinook salmon was initiated by the Alaska Department of Fish and Game, Division of Sport fish in 2002, by conducting a large-scale mark–recapture study.
+Efforts to estimate total inriver abundance of Kuskokwim River Chinook salmon was initiated by the Alaska Department of Fish and Game, Division of Sport fish, in 2002, by conducting a large-scale mark-recapture study.
 The study was continued until 2007, with the last year of operations conducted by the Alaska Department of Fish and Game, Division of Commercial Fisheries.
 The purpose of those efforts was to estimate the annual number of Chinook salmon in the middle and upper portion of the river (i.e., upstream of kilometer 270 or river mile 168).
 Estimates were successfully completed for years 2003 to 2007.

-The completion of the initial mark–recapture studies formed the foundation for a series of subsequent analyses that drastically improved our understanding of Kuskokwim River Chinook salmon productivity.
-First, Division of Commercial Fisheries was able to estimate total annual abundance of Kuskokwim River Chinook salmon for 2003 to 2007 by combining the mark–recapture estimates with estimates of harvest and escapement downriver.
-These five years of abundance information were used to scale a statistical model which provided estimates of total run size from 1976 to 2012.
+The completion of the initial mark-recapture studies formed the foundation for a series of subsequent analyses that drastically improved our understanding of Kuskokwim River Chinook salmon productivity.
+First, Division of Commercial Fisheries was able to estimate total annual abundance of Kuskokwim River Chinook salmon from 2003 to 2007 by combining the mark-recapture estimates with estimates of harvest and escapement downriver.
+These five years of abundance information were used to scale a statistical run reconstruction model which provided estimates of total run size and escapement from 1976 to 2012.
 The time series of abundance estimates was used to evaluate the productivity of Kuskokwim River Chinook salmon and establish the current formal escapement goal for the entire river of 65,000 to 120,000 fish.

-Local & Traditional Knowledge Study
+Subsistence Local and Traditional Knowledge Study

 Patterns and Trends in Subsistence Fishing